pallets-eco/flask-admin/doc/quickstart.rst

 It is very easy to add support for different database backends (Mongo, etc) by inheriting from `BaseModelView` class and implementing database-related methods.

-Please refer to documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask.ext.adminex.ext.sqlamodel` documentation on how to customize behavior of model-based administrative views.

 Examples
 --------